GeauxWeisbeck4/andrews-logseq-graph/pages/5 Designing Algorithms.md

 			- Step 1 sets p to point at 3, because 3 < 9; all other elements from the right (976521) are in descending order.
 Step 2 sets q to point at 5, the least value to the right of 3 that is greater than it.
 Step 3 swaps the values pointed by p and q; values to the right of p are again in descending order (976321).
 Step 4 ends by reversing the values to the right of p, which end in ascending order (123679), and you get the next permutation: 8405123679.
 			- With this logic, you can see the complete version of the cryptarithmetic puzzle solver by adding the code to generate permutations:
+			- The function is called with all 10 digits ❶, but you use only the first 8, ignoring the last 2.
+If a leading digit is 0 ❷, the solution isn’t valid, so reject that out of hand.
+If there are no leading zeros ❸, compute the values of the three words (SEND, MORE, and MONEY) and we check whether they fulfill the original equation.
+Given this function, all you need to do is pass it to the solve() function ❹ and wait (very little) for the solution to appear.
+	-